YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -name
 ^^^^^

 Specifies the instance name that uniquely identifies the instance and is immutable.
 The instance name can be from 1 to 16 characters.
 YottaDB takes the instance name (not the same as instance file name) from the environment variable ydb_repl_instname.
 If ydb_repl_instname is not set and -name is not specified, YottaDB produces an error.
-For more information, refer to the entries for ydb_repl_instname and ydb_repl_instance in :ref:`Environement Variables <env-vars>`.
+For more information, refer to the entries for ydb_repl_instname and ydb_repl_instance in `Environment Variables <./basicops.html#env-vars>`_.

 ^^^^^^^^^^
 -noreplace